Uganda

 4. To use a ‘train the trainers’ approach to build sports coaching skills with school teachers in the participating schools, contributing to sustainability of sports promotion within schools.

-Volunteers: A small group of up to six volunteers who have a strong interest in international development, have participated in the UCDVO Programme and are actively engaged in sports (particularly GAA).
-If you haven't already, you would be required to do mandatory foundation level GAA coaching training in advance of the project.
+A small group of six to eight volunteers who have a strong interest in international development, and are actively engaged in sports (particularly GAA).
+You would be required to do mandatory foundation level GAA coaching training in advance of the project.
+We particularly welcome applications from Stage 3 BSc Sports and Exercise Management or Health and Performance Science; and physiotherapy students/graduates who have participated in UCDVO.